mstksg/inCode/copy/entries/backprop-intro.md

 Both of these implementations are are 100% lexicographically *identical* in implementation to our original ones -- the only difference is that `<.>` comes from `Numeric.LinearAlgebra.Static.Backprop`.
-Other than that, we re-use `log` and negation.
+Other than that, we can simply re-use `log` and negation.

 ### Training